 Bluetongue is a disease affecting cattle, sheep, goats, deer, alpacas and llamas.
 It is caused by a virus spread by biting midges.

-It doesn't affect people or food safety, and there are no current confirmed cases in Derbyshire.
+It doesn't affect people or food safety.

 See the government's latest bluetongue updates